 Nausea and vomiting affect up to 80% of pregnant women.
 Symptoms are most common and most severe during the 1st trimester.
-Although common usage refers to morning sickness, nausea, vomiting, or both typically may occur at any point during the day.
+Nausea and vomiting of pregnancy is commonly called "morning sickness," but nausea, vomiting, or both may occur at any point during the day.
 Symptoms vary from mild to severe (hyperemesis gravidarum).

-Hyperemesis gravidarum is persistent, severe pregnancy-induced vomiting that causes significant dehydration, often with electrolyte abnormalities, ketosis, and weight loss (see Hyperemesis Gravidarum).
+Hyperemesis gravidarum Hyperemesis Gravidarum Hyperemesis gravidarum is severe nausea and vomiting during pregnancy that results in dehydration, weight loss, and ketosis.
+Diagnosis is clinical and by measurement of urine ketones, serum... read more is persistent, severe pregnancy-induced vomiting that causes significant dehydration, often with electrolyte abnormalities, ketosis, and weight loss.

-The most common causes of uncomplicated nausea and vomiting during early pregnancy (see Some Causes of Nausea and Vomiting During Early Pregnancy) are
+The most common causes of uncomplicated nausea and vomiting during early pregnancy (see table ) are

 Vomiting can also result from many nonobstetric disorders.
 Common causes of acute abdomen (eg, appendicitis, cholecystitis) may occur during pregnancy and may be accompanied by vomiting, but the chief complaint is typically pain rather than vomiting.
-Similarly, some CNS disorders (eg, migraine, CNS hemorrhage, increased intracranial pressure) may be accompanied by vomiting, but headache or other neurologic symptoms are typically the chief complaint.
+Similarly, some central nervous system (CNS) disorders (eg, migraine, CNS hemorrhage, increased intracranial pressure, meningitis) may be accompanied by vomiting, but headache or other neurologic symptoms are typically the chief complaint.

 History of present illness should particularly note the following: